MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ntlm-blocking.md

 > Windows Server Insider builds are in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-The SMB client now supports blocking NTLM queries for remote outbound connections.
-Blocking NTLM queries prevents bad actors from tricking clients into sending NTLM requests to malicious servers, counteracting brute force, cracking, and pass-the-hash attacks.
+The SMB client now supports blocking NTLM authentication for remote outbound connections.
+Blocking NTLM authentication prevents bad actors from tricking clients into sending NTLM requests to malicious servers, counteracting brute force, cracking, and pass-the-hash attacks.
 NTLM blocking is also required for switching an organization's authentication protocols to Kerberos, which is more secure than NTLM because it can verify server identities with its ticket system.
 However, organizations can also enable this layer of protection without having to disable NTLM entirely.

 ## Prerequisites

 NTLM blocking for the SMB client requires the following:

-- A Windows 11 deployment.
+- A Windows 11 Preview build.
-- Windows Server Preview build 25951 or later.
+- A server that allows using Kerberos.

 ## Configure SMB client NTLM blocking

-Starting with Windows Server Preview build 25951 and Windows 11, the SMB client blocks NTLM by default.
+In the Windows 11 preview build, you now have the option to configure SMB to block NTLM.
 To improve the security of deployments running earlier versions of Windows, you must disable NTLM manually, either by editing the relevant Group Policy or running a specific command in PowerShell.

 To configure NTLM blocking: